Dizzy Days and Ragtime

 As a musician, my mission is to write, play, and spread love and knowledge of great music.
 I grew up playing "the greats" and have played in some old-school piano competitions, but for me, music (and classical music, however vaguely defined), is about more than the music of dead white men (though the best of them certainly have a place).
 I grew up skeptical of contemporary music, in which the avant-garde and experimental continue to wield outsize influence.
 But as I started writing my own music in my mid-20s, I realized it's not all like that, and there's a ton of great music out there, being composed and made today.

 Check out my chamber group based here in DC.
 We're dedicated to new music with a traditional twist and uncovering hidden classics from the past that have been unjustly shunned.
-We're in the midst of making our debut album.
-Support our Kickstarter!
+Our first album is out soon.

 In May of 2016 I played one of my piano pieces for Yo-Yo Ma and just like that he recommended me to the San Francisco Symphony for a commission!
 My first string quartet, borrowing dombra themes from Kazakhstan, premiered in San Francisco in February with members of the San Francisco Symphony.
 In November 2017 the Symphony asked me to orchestrate the piece for their SoundBox concert series (see photos below!).